 Our Subrogation Team litigates the following types of issues while pursuing recovery on behalf of our clients:

-Representing a real estate owner against a contractor who caused a fire resulting in damages in excess of $50 million.
+Obtained a multi-million dollar settlement for a real estate owner against a contractor who caused a fire resulting in damages in excess of $50 million.

-Representing various insurers in the ConEd steam explosion cases that caused tens of millions of dollars in damages.
+Representing various insurers in the ConEd steam explosion cases that caused tens of millions of dollars in property damages.